Trump: I would be ‘tougher’ in Brexit talks than UK’s May

-LONDON (AP) — U.S. President Donald Trump is claiming he would take a “tougher” attitude toward Brexit negotiations with the European Union than the approach now being used by British Prime Minister Theresa May.
+LONDON (AP) — U.S. President Donald Trump says he would take a “tougher” attitude toward Brexit negotiations than the approach now being used by British Prime Minister Theresa May.

-Without providing specifics, Trump says in an ITV interview to be broadcast Sunday night that he would have used different tactics.
+Without providing specifics, Trump says in an ITV interview to be broadcast Sunday night he would have used different tactics.

 Most Read Stories